The Violet Hour

 Reviews

 James Cahill gets better and better.
 I really loved The Violet Hour, trying, and failing, to ration myself rather than reading in a greedy rush.
-Its evocation of the wonders of art and the dehumanising horrors of the art industry are spot on, of course, but as a novelist what I really admired was his narrative structure and sly choreography of his principle characters.
+Its evocation of the wonders of art and the dehumanising horrors of the art industry are spot on, of course, but as a novelist what I really admired was his narrative structure and sly choreography of his principal characters.
 On one level it functions as a highbrow whodunnit, and grippingly so, but it's much more than that, building into a meditation on mortality and the unreliable consolations of art, love and materialism.
 I can't wait to see what he does next

 James Cahill has done it again.
 The Violet Hour is a thrilling story told in seductive, shimmering prose.
 Beauty, money, power, seduction, betrayal.
 It's all here in this bewitching and all too often troubling backstage pass to the commercial art world